 In a country with a massive rural population like ours, demand for jobs is high and which is why people in abundant numbers keep migrating to big cities in search of blue-collar jobs.
 However, across various sectors, companies still constantly struggle to fill vacancies in the semi-formal workforce, ranging from drivers and housekeeping staff to security and delivery staff.
 A recent report suggested that attrition in delivery staff rose to 34% in 2017 from 29% two years earlier.
 The migratory population struggles to find relevant opportunities after being trained.
-As per NSDC’s data, in the past two years, the number of certified people is 16,95,034 and the number of placed staff is 6,88,116, which indicates a gap of over 50%.
-This indicates a clear disparity between the training and the opportunities, and means that the trained staff is often not directed to the right opportunities.
+The NSDC’s data also indicates that we have a labour pool trained with skills that just need to be directed to the right demand.

 Job skills teamed with soft skills

 In today’s times, employability depends on many factors in the blue-collar segment.
 It isn’t just competence in job skills that land them the job, but they also need to have soft skills.
 Unlike white-collar jobs, this is not usually ingrained in them.
 They need to work on it.
 Whether it’s a cab driver or a delivery executive or a security guard, all of these people need to have some basic customer interaction at some point of time.
 So they should be equipped with basic soft skills apart from knowing their job role inside out.
 And since most of them belong to the rural population, it gets hard for them to acquire those skills on their own.

 The demand-supply gap is visible already and many studies have revealed that India will need millions of blue-collar employees staffed across different sectors in the years to come.
 So getting them trained for those roles is as important as hiring them.